-Tips for reporting symptoms of secondary breast cancerWhen describing a symptom, it’s important to provide as much information as possible.
+Tips for reporting symptoms of metastatic breast cancerWhen describing a symptom, it’s important to provide as much information as possible.
 Some women find it helpful to keep a diary of how frequent or severe their symptoms are and how well symptoms are controlled so they can discuss this with their doctor.

-Treatments are available to control and relieve symptoms of secondary breast cancer and side effects of treatment.
+Treatments are available to control and relieve symptoms of metastatic breast cancer and side effects of treatment.
 With some symptoms and side effects, the treatment recommended may depend on the underlying cause of the symptom

 Find out more about: